 - If you need to opt for inexpensive and scalable backup and recovery, then transferring backups from on-premises hardware to the Cloud makes a great option

 Challenges of a Lift and Shift Strategy

-If you are contemplating adopting lift and shift strategy for your data or applications, then here are few points to consider:
+If you are contemplating adopting a lift and shift strategy for your data or applications, then here are a few points to consider:

-- Takes more than a quick-fix: While lift and shift migration might come across as a quick fix method to eliminate the expensive costs for running on-premise hardware.
-By hosting Cloud applications, organizations can enjoy interruption-free services and avoid the costs incurred, usually in rebuilding their applications or systems.
-However, this also implies that applications would not be optimized to avail the benefits offered in a cloud environment
+- Takes more than a quick fix: While lift and shift migration might be a quick fix to eliminate the expensive costs of running on-premise hardware.
+By hosting Cloud applications, organizations can enjoy interruption-free services and avoid the costs incurred, usually rebuilding their applications or systems.
+However, this also implies that applications would not be optimized to avail of the benefits offered in a cloud environment

 - Tweaks required: At some point, assets lifted and shifted into the cloud environment need rework for full advantage to attain cost-efficiency.
-While the apps need not be built from scratch, it needs tweaks for performing to its full extent.
+While the apps need not be built from scratch, it needs tweaks to perform to their full extent.
 The advantage that the lift and shift model offers is that these changes can be made over some time without hindering regular business operations and eventually being able to reap all the benefits offered by Cloud

-- Avoiding the Copy-and-Paste approach: The lift and shift model can be easily confused with a mere copy and paste job, leading to disastrous consequences.
-Instead, it needs an effort towards proper planning and migration testing before going live with the transition to Cloud
+- Avoiding the Copy-and-Paste approach: The lift-and-shift model can be easily confused with a mere copy-and-paste job, leading to disastrous consequences.
+Instead, it needs an effort toward proper planning and migration testing before going live with the transition to Cloud

 Advantages of the Lift and Shift Approach

 Here’s what makes the lift and shift approach a favorite among organizations planning to move to the Cloud for the first time: